 Miami International Airport (MIA)

-If you’re embarking on one of the many cruises from Miami and you don’t live in driving distance to the port, there’s a good chance you’re flying into Miami International Airport (MIA).
-Upon landing, you can find out any local information you need at the Info Center on level 2 in Concourse E. The Info Center is also next to a bank, post office, pharmacy, baggage storage, ATM, and car rental companies.
+If you’re embarking on one of our cruises from Miami and you don’t live within driving distance to the port, there’s a good chance you’re flying into Miami International Airport (MIA).
+Upon landing, you can get local information at the airport, where you’ll also find a bank, post office, pharmacy, baggage storage, ATM, and car rental companies.

-If flying in the night before your cruise (which we recommend to accommodate for possible flight delays; Flights by Celebrity can help you find the option that’s best for you and your itinerary), check with your hotel if they offer a shuttle from the airport.
+If you’re flying in the night before your cruise (which we recommend to accommodate for possible flight delays), check with your hotel if they offer a shuttle from the airport.
 Otherwise, you have plenty of other options, including a 24-hour Super Shuttle van service, taxis, and buses.
-If going straight to the cruise port from MIA, you can take a taxi to the cruise terminal or take the cruise shuttle bus that you can purchase tickets for through Celebrity Cruises.
+If you’re going straight to the cruise port from MIA, you can take a taxi to the cruise terminal or take the cruise shuttle bus that you can purchase tickets for through Celebrity Cruises.

 The currency accepted in Miami is the U.S. dollar, and you’ll be able to find ATMs dispensing U.S. dollars all over the city.
 Tipping is very common and expected in Miami, especially in restaurants, bars, and taxis.
 A common tip for restaurants, taxis, and most other services is 15% to 20% of the total amount.